mah0x211/lua-net/README.md

 - `str:string`: received message string.
 - `err:string`: error string.
-- `again:bool`: true if errno is EAGAIN, EWOULDBLOCK or EINTR.
+- `again:boolean`: true if errno is EAGAIN, EWOULDBLOCK or EINTR.

 **NOTE:** all return values will be nil if closed by peer.